Article contents

 By the way, sometimes you might hear the word ‘ISA wrapper’, this just means you are using an ISA account for your savings.

-A Stocks and Shares ISA is the go-to ISA for everyone who invests.
-You pay in up to £20,000 per tax year (this is called your annual ISA allowance), and everything you make within the account is completely tax-free, forever!
+A Stocks and Shares ISA is the main ISA for investing.
+You can pay in up to £20,000 per tax year (this is called your annual ISA allowance), and everything you make within the account is completely tax-free, forever!
 Not bad right?!

 They come in 2 main forms, an expert-managed ISA or a self-managed ISA.